E-ISSN: 2148-5402 | Contact

 Abstract

-Methods: This was a cross-sectional study that consisted of 176 patients who applied to the outpatient Clinic of Occupational Diseases.
-Serum ACE levels were compared to inorganic dust exposure and non-inorganic dust exposure groups.
-Patients diagnosed with pneumoconiosis were also compared with serum ACE levels, pulmonary function test findings, working sector, task, occupation, duration of exposure, pneumoconiosis radiological classification, smoking habits, and obstructive airway disease.
+METHODS: This cross-sectional study included 176 patients who applied to the outpatient clinic of occupational diseases.
+Serum ACE levels were compared between groups with and without inorganic dust exposure.
+Additionally, patients diagnosed with pneumoconiosis were analyzed in relation to serum ACE levels, pulmonary function test findings, work sector, task, occupation, duration of exposure, pneumoconiosis radiological classification, smoking habits, and obstructive airway disease.

-Conclusion: Individuals who are exposed to dust in their workplaces exhibit elevated serum ACE levels.
+CONCLUSIONS: Individuals exposed to dust in occupational settings exhibit elevated serum ACE levels.